RocketChat/Rocket.Chat.RaspberryPi/README.md

 Add your server's ngrok link to the app, and start mobile messaging one another!
 </details>

-### Large capacity server

-Do you need to serve hundreds or even thousands of registered users?
-If so, see how you can setup an inexpensive [high capacity Rocket.Chat server on Odroid XU4](https://github.com/RocketChat/Rocket.Chat.RaspberryPi/blob/master/CONTRIB/rocket_chat_on_odroid_xu4/README.md).
+### Invite tons of users

+On your Raspberry Pi 4 Model B with 2GB of RAM, you should comfortably host 50 users with moderate file share activity.
+If you are deploying a 4GB model, you can easily extend that to 100s of users  (recommend  addition of a USB3 based 1TB SSD for object storage when used for file sharing communities).

+There are many other pocket-sized ARM servers that Rocket.Chat can run on.
+See for example, on how to run [high capacity Rocket.Chat server on Odroid XU4](https://github.com/RocketChat/Rocket.Chat.RaspberryPi/blob/master/CONTRIB/rocket_chat_on_odroid_xu4/README.md).

 ### More fun with community contributions